Tech & Public Policy visiting fellows FAQs

 Selection is based on:

-- Significance and resonance of the fellow’s tech policy focus.
+- Significance of the Fellow’s tech policy focus area

-- Contribution to the inclusivity, vibrancy and innovative ethos of the TPP community.
+- Applicant’s potential to actively contribute to the vibrancy and innovation of the Tech & Public Policy community.

 Fellows will receive notification by email.
 Candidates will be given a deadline by which to accept the offer.